Fushimi Momoyama Castle in Kyoto

 History

-Fushimi Castle also known as Momoyama Castle or Fushimi Momoyama had a very interesting and moving history.
-Construction started in 1592 by Toyotomi Hideyoshi (1537 - 1598) and was completed in 1594.
-20000 to 30000 workers were needed for this effort.
-A great earthquake in 1596 destroyed the castle for the first time, but was shortly after rebuilt.
-Unfortunately Toyotomi Hideyoshi passed away before its completion.
-Later it came under the control of Torii Mototada (1539 - 1600), who served Tokugawa Ieyasu (1543 - 1616).
-The army of Ishida Mitsunari (1560 - 1600) destroyed the castle in 1600, after a 11 day long siege.
-It was rebuilt by Tokugawa in 1604.
-In 1623 the castle was dismanteled under the new one castle per province law and parts of it were used for the Osaka Castle, Yodo Castle, Nijo Castle, Fukuyama Castle, Yogen-in, Genko-an, Hosen-in and many more temples and shrines all over Japan.
-In 1912 when the Meiji Emperor died, he was buried at the original site of the castle.
-The Fushimi Castle you see today is a concrete replica built in 1964 at a different location.
-It was part of an amusement park for close to 40 years.
+Fushimi Castle, also known as Momoyama Castle or Fushimi Momoyama, has a fascinating and emotional history.
+Its construction began in 1592 by Toyotomi Hideyoshi (1537-1598), who intended to use it as a place for retirement.
+Fushimi Castle was completed in 1594, towards the end of the Sengoku period (1467-1603).
+It required the work of 20000 to 30000 laborers.
+Unfortunately, the castle was destroyed by a devastating earthquake in 1596 but was rebuilt shortly after.
+Sadly, Toyotomi Hideyoshi died before the completion of the castle.
+Later, it came under the control of Torii Mototada (1539-1600), who served Tokugawa Ieyasu (1543-1616).
+The castle was destroyed in 1600 by the army of Ishida Mitsunari (1560-1600), after an 11-day-long siege.
+During the siege, Torii Mototada committed suicide upon realizing that he could not win the battle.
+The castle was rebuilt by Tokugawa in 1604.
+In 1623, the castle was dismantled under the new one castle per province law, and parts of it were used for the Osaka Castle, Yodo Castle, Nijo Castle, Fukuyama Castle, Yogen-in, Genko-an, Hosen-in, and many more temples and shrines all over Japan.
+In 1912, when the Meiji Emperor (1852-1912) died, he was buried at the original site of the castle.
+The Fushimi Castle you see today is a concrete replica and was built in 1964 for a budget of 6 million dollars at a nearby location.
+It was part of a small amusement park called - Fushimi-Momoyama-jo Castle Land - for nearly 40 years.
+Sadly, the park went bankrupt in 2003.

 Location